David M. Borden: Notable decisions

 One notable decision Borden authored was State v.
 Cobb (251 Conn.
 285, 1999).
 There the Connecticut Supreme Court upheld Sedrick Cobb's death sentence for the 1989 sexual assault and murder of Julia Ashe in Waterbury against a total of forty-five challenges.
 The Connecticut Supreme Court also upheld the sentence despite Justice Robert I. Berdon's angry dissent where he made a revelation about the Court's conference-specifically, Berdon claimed that the Court had failed to engage in its statutorily-mandated duty to determine if sentences were the product of untoward passion.

 Borden was the author of State v.
 Ledbetter (275 Conn.
 534, 881 A. 2d 290 (2005)), a landmark decision on eyewitness identification law in Connecticut.
 He became interested in eyewitness identification issues.
 In 2011, he became the Chair of the Connecticut Legislature's Eyewitness Identification Task Force, which supported the adoption of double-blind, sequential identification procedures, improved training, and statewide standards for identification procedures.

 On October 10, 2008, Bordon dissented in the case of Kerrigan v.
 Commissioner of Public Health, in which the court held that gay and lesbian couples could not be denied the right to marry because of the Equal Protection Clause of the state constitution.
 This decision made Connecticut the third state (along with Massachusetts and California) to legalize same-sex marriage through judicial decree of the state supreme court.

 Teaching, writing and other activities

 In addition to his duties as a Connecticut jurist, Borden taught at the University of Connecticut School of Law and co-authored three books: Connecticut Criminal Jury Instructions, Superior Court Criminal Rules, and Connecticut Criminal Law.

 Borden also served as a member of the Board of Directors of the Hartford Foundation for Public Giving, and screened criminal cases for transfer to the Supreme Court.
 He died on August 7, 2016, from pancreatic cancer at the age of 79.

-Personal life

-David Borden married Judith Holland Borden in June 1963.
-They had three children and five grandchildren.
-David was a lifelong Boston Red Sox fan.
-Every year, he would take his newest law clerk to Fenway Park for a game.
-In addition baseball, David was Weaver High School's Varsity football starting quarterback.
-He also played basketball at Hartford's JCC.
-Despite only being 5'9", David tenaciously played center, an achievement that earned him an induction into the local Jewish athletics hall of fame.
-In addition to the Red Sox, David enjoyed a passion for hiking, reading, and spending time with his family and friends.